olgadet/bookdown-mlbiostatistics/300-Probability-introduction.Rmd

 **Learning outcomes**

 - understand the concept of probability
-- manipulate probabilites by their rules
+- manipulate probabilities by their rules
 - assign probabilities in very simple cases

 ## Introduction